-Each week, deep clean with a neutral pH cleaner, such as a little dishwashing detergent dissolved in lukewarm water - is the best way to keep that shine intact.
+Cleaning linoleum floors weekly with a neutral pH cleaner - such as a little dishwashing detergent dissolved in lukewarm water - is the best way to keep that shine intact.

 As part of your cleaning routine, you'll also want to: